Yandex Cloud

 Warning

-To change user permissions at the level of the entire cluster or an individual database, use the Yandex Cloud interfaces.
-Changes made by SQL commands are not saved.
+To change user permissions at the cluster or database level, use the Yandex Cloud interfaces.
+Changes made using SQL commands are not saved.

 For more information, see User permissions.